JorisPianezze/mesonh_beta_test_guide/docs/source/extract_ecmwf_data/extract_ecmwf_data.rst

 Use extracted GRIB files
 --------------------------------------------

-You just have to add the name of your extracted grib's file in PRE_REAL1.nam file, by example :
+To use extracted grib files in Meso-NH, you just have to add the name of the grib file in PRE_REAL1.nam file, by example :

 .. code-block:: fortran